-Is there enough freedom for individual in contemporary western democracy?
-Many claim that we should strive for more freedom.
-And Vox populi likes so much similar FMCG (fast moving consumer goods) claims.
-No surprise.
-And this one goes so nice with the claim that there is a need for higher equality.
+Is there enough freedom for the individual in today’s Western democracy?
+Many argue that we should strive for more freedom.
+And the vox populi likes similar FMCG (fast-moving consumer goods) demands.
+That is no surprise.
+And this statement fits so well with the claim that we need more equality.
 How pleasant!

-As I like to provoke, let me say that lower equality that we can for instance find in Indian cast system and lower level of democracy under the rajah governance before Gandhi, produced higher social output than present so called mcdonalds-eat-what-you-can democracy.
-Especially if such democracy is built on the notion on equality that rest on the notion that the State (someone else) has to take care of me.
-Cast system of inequality in fact enforced responsibility.
-Responsibility within a cast and not between casts, to be just.
-But still we can talk about some kind of responsibility in comparison to present situation where there is no responsibility: neither to society, neither to cast (this one vanishing), neither to family, neither to self (increased obesity of all strata of Indian society) and even less to environment.
-As we know: concepts like freedom, responsibility … are values that are not “there for us to grab them”, some kinds of absolutes.
-(Already Dante explained this so beautifully in his Divine Comedy) They are not reachable.
+The caste system of inequality indeed enforced responsibility; responsibility within a caste and not between castes to be just.
+But still, we can speak of a kind of responsibility compared to the present situation where there is no responsibility: neither to society, nor to caste (it is disappearing), nor to family, nor to oneself (increasing obesity in all strata of Indian society) and even less to the environment.
+As we know: Concepts like freedom, responsibility … are values that are not “up for disposal”, a kind of absoluteness.
+(Even Dante explained this so beautifully in his Divine Comedy) They are not tangible.
 They exist only through our enactment.
 They exist only in motion, like a cyclist.

-We could easily claim that we have too much freedom.
+We could easily argue that we have too much freedom.
 Indeed.
-India is premium example: troubles started with illusionary prospect of freedom and equality.
-Paradox lies in the fact, that only after we accept that we are not equal, we could get legal equality.
-If we were ontologically equal, there would be no need for concept of legal equality.
-The inequality (of wealth as well) is a simple natural (ontological) rule.
-It was western conception of democracy that developed illusion of equality – the illusion that is so much more transparent on the background of natural distribution of wealth among people and nations.
+India is a prime example: the problems began with the illusory prospect of freedom and equality.
+The paradox is that we can achieve equality before the law only if we accept that we are not equal.
+If we were ontologically equal, we would not need the concept of equality under the law.
+Inequality (even in terms of wealth) is a simple natural (ontological) rule.
+It was the Western concept of democracy that developed the illusion of equality.
+This illusion is much more transparent against the background of the natural distribution of wealth among people and nations.

-It is easier to deal with inequality, at least in principle, since it is obvious that ontological inequality only allows legal equality.
-We are in between all the time, in between freedom and constraint.
-In Between actual and possible, as explained by Kauffman (2016).
-But we should understand paradox of freedom in similar way.
-Not only that each of us limits its own future freedom with each decision about most adjacent future, but that apparent higher freedom is the lowest in fact.
-Entities in completely chaotic environment seem free from outside only.
-From the perspective of each entity they feel lowest possible freedom, since they can not predict the motion of their neighbours.
-For that reason it was already Aristotle then repeated by many and by Dante as well, that changes of law are most important restrictive factors for freedom.
+It is easier to deal with inequality, at least in principle, because it is obvious that ontological inequality only allows for legal equality.
+We are in between all the time, between freedom and coercion, between the actual and the possible, as Kauffman (2016) explains.
+But we should also understand the paradox of freedom.
+Not only that each of us limits our future freedom with every decision about the adjacent future (Kauffman), but that the seemingly higher freedom is actually the lowest.